TheLazySquid/DiscordGifCaptioner/README.md

 ## Quality

 The quality of captioned gifs will sometimes be a bit lower than the original.
 This is because tenor does not acutally use gifs, but rather looped MP4s.
 Converting to a gif will often result in a loss of quality.

-## Notes

-This only works with actual Tenor gifs- other gifs that you have favorited will not work.